-- 1 Delete all directories except the most recent. - 2 Rename the remaining directory to C1. - 3 Set the value of the pb.cookie property to 1 on the All Properties tab page of the property sheet for the component in EAServer Manager. - 4 Restart EAServer.
+- 1 Delete all directories except the most recent. - 2 Rename the remaining directory to C1. - 3 Set the value of the pb.cookie property to 1 on the All Properties tab page of the property sheet for the component in EAServer Manager or the Advanced tab page in the Management Console. - 4 Restart EAServer.